minimaxir/system-dashboard/README.md

-# system-dashboard
+# Cross-Platform System Dashboard

 ![](docs/system-dashboard-gif.gif)

-Minimalist Win/OSX/Linux System Dashboard for Python 2/3 using Flask and [Freeboard](https://github.com/Freeboard/freeboard).
+This repository is a Minimalist Win/OSX/Linux System Dashboard for Python 2/3 using [Flask](http://flask.pocoo.org) and [Freeboard](https://github.com/Freeboard/freeboard).
 This tool was created extremely quickly (less than a couple hours) as a "Hello World" test for both technologies, with impressive and practical results for the amount of time invested.
 The cross-platform system information is derived from the `psutil` Python package.

-This dashboard benefits greatly if placed on a secondary screen, such as an iPad running the [Duet](http://www.duetdisplay.com) app.
+This dashboard is especially useful if placed on a secondary screen, such as another monitor, or a connected iPad running the [Duet](http://www.duetdisplay.com) app.

 ![](docs/duet.png)